pr0mming/AdventOfCode2023/README.md

 ## Advent of Code 2023

-This is my first attempt solving the [https://adventofcode.com](Advent of Code), It's just an implementation using Go :)
+This is my first attempt solving the [Advent of Code](https://adventofcode.com), It's just an implementation using Go!

 ## Getting Started :rocket: